jpt13653903/Drill2Gerber/ReadMe.md

 #### 2019-02-17

-- Fixed tool definitions to support drill files that includes feed-rate and other information.
+- Fixed tool definitions to support drill files that include feed-rate and other information.
+- Added support for the `;FILE_FORMAT=2:5` comment, which is non-standard, but used by Altium Designer.

 #### 2017-08-19